AckerlyXu/heima/articles/media-services/media-services-concepts.md

 If you want to stream a storage encrypted asset, you must configure the asset's delivery policy in order to specify how you want to deliver your asset.

-When a stream is requested by a player, Media Services uses the specified key to dynamically encrypt your content using an envelope encryption (with AES) or common encryption (with PlayReady  or Widevine).
+When a stream is requested by a player, Media Services uses the specified key to dynamically encrypt your content using an envelope encryption (with AES) or common encryption (with PlayReady).
 To decrypt the stream, the player will request the key from the key delivery service.
 To decide whether or not the user is authorized to get the key, the service evaluates the authorization policies that you specified for the key.

 ### Token restriction
 The content key authorization policy could have one or more authorization restrictions: open, token restriction, or IP restriction.
 The token restricted policy must be accompanied by a token issued by a Secure Token Service (STS).
 Media Services supports tokens in the Simple Web Tokens (SWT) format and JSON Web Token (JWT) format.
 Media Services does not provide Secure Token Services.
-You can create a custom STS or leverage Microsoft Azure ACS to issue tokens.
+You can create a custom STS or leverage Azure ACS to issue tokens.
 The STS must be configured to create a token signed with the specified key and issue claims that you specified in the token restriction configuration.
 The Media Services key delivery service will return the requested key (or license) to the client if the token is valid and the claims in the token match those configured for the key (or license).

 When configuring the token restricted policy, you must specify the primary verification key, issuer and audience parameters.
 The primary verification key contains the key that the token was signed with, issuer is the secure token service that issues the token.
 The audience (sometimes called scope) describes the intent of the token or the resource the token authorizes access to.
 The Media Services key delivery service validates that these values in the token match the values in the template.